 Doing wonderful.

-Graduated college with a computer science degree, but chose to follow in the footsteps of my father and grandfather became a farmer.
+Graduated college with a computer science degree, but chose to follow in the footsteps of my father and grandfather and became a farmer.

-I mean, just dig a hole, put a seed in it, cover it up, put some water on it, and up pops your corn, right?
+I mean, you just dig a hole, put a seed in it, cover it up, put some water on it, and up pops your corn, right?

 I mean, there's like chemical applications.

-Also, there's chemistry involved, agricultural business involved.
+Oh, so there's chemistry involved, agricultural business involved.

-There is a balance pH balance involved.
+There is a balance, pH balance involved.

-Uh farm several thousand acres, and it's ranging anywhere.
+Farm several thousand acres, and it's ranging anywhere.

-This year we currently are going to be raising wheat, corn, cotton, sesame, and I got a cow cap operation as well.
+This year, we currently are going to be raising wheat, corn, cotton, sesame, and I got a cow-cap operation as well.

 When you hear that, I find it so freaking insulting.

-I I just I I'm um it takes my breath away.
+I just, it takes my breath away.

-Well, thank you for sticking up for those of us out here that are uh putting food on your table and closing.
+Well, thank you for sticking up for those of us out here that are putting food on your table and closing.

-Yeah, I hey, thank you for feeding me.
+Yeah, hey, thank you for feeding me.

 I appreciate it.